 - Light-duty clippers are ideal for people with one or two short haired horses.
 They are usually smaller clippers that are light and quiet, and could be cordless or mains-powered.
 The Lister Star is a good example of this.

 - Medium-duty clippers are useful if you have up to five horses.
 They can handle feathers and most jobs well and are more powerful and durable than light-duty clippers.
 They are usually slightly larger, but still fairly quiet and easy to manage.
 You can also get cordless or mains clippers in this category.
-The Lister Liberty is a medium-duty clipper.
+The Lister Legend is a medium-duty clipper.

 When is the best time to clip a horse?

 You should clip your horse as soon as his growing winter coat starts to get in the way of his work.
 If he’s sweating more than he was, then it’s time to take it off.
 You can then keep on top of it throughout the winter – some horses need going over more often than others.
-There is debate about when you should do your last clip before the spring, but the general, traditional view is no clipping after the end of January.
+There is debate about when you should do your last clip before the spring, but the general, traditional view is that clipping should be avoided after the end of January.

 What clip is best for my horse?